xiaofenglyl/git/readme.txt

-git is a distrubuted version control system git is a free software distribute under the GPL
+git is a distrubuted version control system git is a free software
+Git tracks changes